jenpennen/jennycho/src/content/work/ecowalk.md

 ### <i class="fa-solid fa-map"></i> Account for the geographical constraints of the user's location.

-During the ideation process, we overlooked the fact that not everyone lives in a walkable area, which significantly influences the reliance on cars.
+During the ideation process, we overlooked the fact that **not everyone lives in a walkable area**, which significantly influences the reliance on cars.
 Dandilyonn engineers suggested that, rather than focusing solely on physical activity, we should expand the app to include other eco-friendly transportation options like scooters and trains.

 ## Next Steps